fedbiomed/fedbiomed/docs/index.md

 - Clear solutions compliant with data providers' privacy, and nodes governance requirements.

-Fed-BioMed is an ongoing initiative, and the code is available on GitLab.
+Fed-BioMed is an ongoing initiative, and the code is available on [GitHub](https://github.com/fedbiomed/fedbiomed/).